Telefonica/android-snaptesting/README.md

 Android Snaptesting provides two powerful snapshot testing approaches for Android:

-1. **Screenshot Testing**: Captures and compares UI snapshots to ensure your application's visual appearance doesn't break unexpectedly.
+1. **📸 Screenshot Testing**: Captures and compares UI snapshots to ensure your application's visual appearance doesn't break unexpectedly.
-2. **Logs Testing (Loggerazzi)**: Captures and compares analytics events or any application logs to ensure your tracking implementation remains consistent.
+2. **📝 Logs Testing**: Captures and compares analytics events or any application logs to ensure your tracking implementation remains consistent.

 Both approaches use the same "snapshoting" concept - record a baseline once, then verify against it in future test runs to catch regressions.